miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] End​ ​Process​ ​State

 ---
+### Q) Which of the following are considered best practices?
+Select all the options that apply.

+- [-] Keeping environment settings hard coded inside workflows.
+- [o] Breaking the process into smaller workflows.
+- [o] Reusing workflows across different projects.

+---
 ### Q) What can the UiPath Robotic Enterprise Framework template be used as?

 - [o] The starting point for every automation project